• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

-• exclude CVT in the presence of:
+• exclude CVST in the presence of:

 • intracranial hypertension syndrome